GooseYArd/mutelight/README.md

 disappear, I've stashed the patch in this repo as well- just apply it to the go-blink1 sources before building.

+I'll probably change the solid red light to the throbbing pattern that I was generating with the Python bindings, but I was too lazy to figure it out with go-blink(1) (although I think its probably trivial).

 I'm not totally sure whether the default Pulse source is meant to have index 0 when listing sources, and I'm loathe to screw around with my Pulseaudio configuration much since I've screwed it up many times before, so there's a good chance you'll need to adjust the source index which is hardcoded in the source.

+Once its started, you can start it from an ~/.xsession file, or do what I did and use a systemd user system unit.

+Create the file ~/.config/systemd/user/mutelight.service

+    [Unit]
+    Description=MuteLight

+    [Service]
+    Type	    = simple
+    Restart     = always
+    RestartSec  = 10
+    ExecStart   = /home/gooseyard/bin/mutelight

+    [Install]
+    WantedBy=session.target

+Say:

+systemctl --user daemon-reload
+systemctl --user enable mutelight.service systemctl --user start mutelight.service

+To test, say:

+    pactl set-source-mute 1 toggle

+Using the index of your desired source.
+I use pavucontrol to verify that the source is really muted when the light is on.

 Happy hacking!